mrmwiebe/ionic-video-link/README.md

 </ionic-video-link>
 ```

+####Attributes:

+- video-src will just link to the video asset that you want to launch when whatever is inside the link is clicked.
+- video-name just has to be a unique name for the link for the internal
-The directive preserves whatever you have inside the ionic-video-link tag so you can use it for any sort of link!
+- The directive uses whatever you have inside the ionic-video-link tag as a link!
 Very handy.

 # Installation